jakob-fritz/github2lab_action/README.md

 that have been set above.
 If so, the change could be used to gain access to the secret tokens.

+## How to contribute to this project supplying the action?
+In case you find an error or a bug in this project, feel free to open an issue.
+If you want to fix this error/bug, please open a Pull-Request with the code-change.

 ## Thanks to

 - SvanBoxel and his repo [gitlab-mirror-and-ci-action](<https://github.com/SvanBoxel/gitlab-mirror-and-ci-action>)